Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/pi_setup.md

 > Note: DO NOT USE the Raspberry Pi Imager software at the top of the page.
 In our experience it is not as reliable as the individual solutions for each operating system.

+When your SD card is done imaging, open up the `boot` partition of the SD card and create an empty file named `ssh` with no file extension.
+This will enable SSH on boot for the Raspberry Pi.

-When your SD card is done imaging, you're good to insert the microSD card into its slot on the Pi and power it with the USB-C adapter!
+When you've done that, you're good to insert the microSD card into its slot on the Pi and power it with the USB-C adapter!
 The Pi will boot right into Raspbian with SSH enabled so that you can continue doing the setup without a keyboard/mouse/monitor.

 To continue setup, first go through the [Networking](#networking) section to set up your connection with the raspberry pi through an ethernet bridge, then connect to it via SSH by following the [SSH section below](#ssh-and-vnc-viewer).
 After that, you can continue following along with the rest of the setup instructions starting at [Raspbian Configuration](#raspbian-configuration).